 But many people find Knob Creek to have a more interesting palate and complexity of flavor.
 And I have to admit, it stands up much better to ice.
 I almost prefer it to Woodford Reserve on the rocks!

-Both Woodford Reserve and Knob Creek have established brands with their own follows and unique styles.
+Both Woodford Reserve and Knob Creek have established brands with their own followers and unique styles.
 Really, it’s up to you.
 It depends on whether you want flavorful and rich or smooth and easy.
 Taste test and find out which style you prefer.
 And, of course, don’t stop at those two!
 There are so many other whiskies to try Maker’s Mark or Rebel’s Yell for entirely different flavors!